 Before going through types, there are broader testing approaches which are:

 - Blackbox (Functional): It is generally used when the tester has limited knowledge of the system under test or when access to source code is not available, it is mainly done through defined interfaces

 - Whitebox (Structural): Known as clear box testing, glass box testing, transparent box testing, and structural testing.
 It is a method of testing software that tests internal structures or workings of an application, as opposed to its functionality, it is mainly done on the source code itself.

 - Graybox: It mainly combines the two other approaches where the tester knows about the code and develop the test cases in the Blackbox approach.

 These testing approaches can go deep to different levels from unit testing to acceptance testing as per the figure below

 The following types of testing can be executed from Blackbox and Whitebox approaches and levels:

-Performance testing is one of mostly neglected testing in companies due its time and cost as well.
+Performance testing is one of mostly neglected testing in companies due to its time and cost as well.
 Moreover, in many requirements document the quality performance requirements are not well defined to ensure system scalability.
 It examines responsiveness, stability, scalability, reliability, speed and resource usage of the software and its infrastructure